AdobeDocs/certification.en/help/certifications/faq.md

 +++If I don't pass the certification exam, when can I try again?

-ou will need to retake and pass the most recent certification exam to get or maintain your Adobe Certified status.
+You will need to retake and pass the most recent certification exam to get or maintain your Adobe Certified status.
 Please plan to take the test in more than enough time to account for potential retakes before your certification expires.

 If a candidate fails on their first attempt to pass any Adobe certification exam, the candidate must wait at least 24 hours before retaking the exam.
 Failure to pass an exam on the second or any subsequent attempt requires a waiting period of 14 calendar days before retaking the exam.
 Each attempt will incur a separate exam fee.